 Amended the definition of a single-serving container.

-Required that labeling for certain packages include an additional column of nutrition information regarding the contents of the entire package.
+Required that labeling for specific packages include an additional column of nutrition information regarding the entire package’s contents.

-Required that labeling for products in discrete units of certain sizes include an additional column of nutrition information regarding the contents of the entire unit.
+Required that labeling for products in discrete units of particular sizes include an extra column of nutrition information regarding the contents of the whole unit.

-Allowed manufacturers to voluntarily provide an additional column of nutrition information for single-serving containers of certain sizes that reflects the nutrition information per common household measurement that most closely approximates the reference amount customarily consumed.
+Allowed manufacturers voluntarily provide an additional column of nutrition information for single-serving containers of specific sizes that reflect the nutrition information per standard household measurement that most closely approximates the reference amount customarily consumed.